christiaanpbotha/christiaanpbotha/README.md

-- 👋 Hi, I’m @christiaanpbotha.
+- 👋 Hi, I’m @ElPabloCapone.
-- 👀 I’m interested in code, obviously.
+- 👀 I’m a unity developer.
-- 🌱 I’m currently learning C# and C++.
+- 🌱 I’m currently studying A level computer science.
-- 💞️ I’m looking to collaborate on anything what so ever.
+- 💞️ I have coding experience.
-- 📫 my email adress is cpbotha06@gmail.com.
+- 📫 My email adress is cpbotha06@gmail.com.
-- 📚 I have minimal experience, but i am a quick learner.
+- 📚 I am looking for collaberative experience.
 <!---
 christiaanpbotha/christiaanpbotha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.